Embracing Uncertainty in "Small Data" Problems: Estimating Earthquakes from Historical Anecdotes: Methods

-In any case this represents a fruitful paradigm shift from the usual Bayesian inversion framework by modeling observational uncertainty as a distribution itself rather than a definitive value with measurement noise.
-Such a shift in thinking does not change the impact of Bayes' Theorem on the posterior distribution, but it does open the possibility of applying the Bayesian methodology to other settings where the observations are inherently uncertain.
-A direct extension of the current work would be to implement this approach for other types of geological evidence such as coral uplift, sediment cores, and disrupted turbidites, but further extension to problems outside of seismic inversion are also reasonable.
+In any case this represents a fruitful paradigm shift from the usual Bayesian inversion framework by allowing more direct application to problems where observational signals and noise are inextricably intertwined, i.e. the aleatoric uncertainty is dominating.
+A practitioner can simply model what the observations tell them via $\mob$ in \eqref{eq:mob} and then proceed with the usual Bayesian inference using the likelihood in \eqref{eq:llh}.
+A direct extension of the current work would be to implement this approach for other types of geological evidence such as coral uplift, sediment cores, and disrupted turbidites, but the overall framework can be leveraged by problems outside of seismic inversion as well.
+From a more methodological perspective, a comparison of this modern Bayesian approach (handling aleatoric uncertainty) with the Data Consistent Inversion method \cite{butler2014measure,butler2018combining,butler2020we,butler2020data,del2024sequential} which has been shown to adequately handle both types of uncertainty, would be very fruitful.